- 1½ tbsp cumin seed

 This hot, aromatic paste made from chilli and assorted other spices and herbs is spicy and…

-- 3 red pepper, deseeded and cut into large chunks
+- 3 red peppers, deseeded and cut into large chunks

 - 2 x 400g cans chickpeas, drained